huserben/TfsExtensions/BuildTasks/overview.md

 In order to update your Task from Version 1.* to the new Version 2.0.0, you have to manually switch the Version in the Build Definition:
 ![Update Task](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/updateToVersion2.png)

+### Interface Changes
-The interface including all available options stay the same.
+The interface including mainly stays the same.
 Your configuration will work as before.
-The only change was made in how to access the stored variable when this was used before (see [Release Notes](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/ReleaseNotes.md)).
+The only changes were made in the authentication and how to access the stored variable when this was used before (see [Release Notes](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/ReleaseNotes.md)) and that a flag was added to the Basic Configuration that untrusted certificate errors are ignored (see Basic Configuration below).

+#### Removed Default Credentials Options
+TODO

 ## Known Issues
 - Build Definitions that contain a '&' are not supported.
 If you want to trigger a build definition with such a name, consider renaming it.
 [The remote server returned an error: (400) Bad Request ](https://github.com/huserben/TfsExtensions/issues/13)